-Foundation for Food and Agriculture Research Hires First Director of Development
+Foundation for Food & Agriculture Research Hires First Director of Development

-Bullion will own and execute the Foundation for Food and Agriculture Research fundraising strategy and play a lead role in establishing public-private partnerships to support innovative food and agriculture research.
+Bullion will own and execute the Foundation for Food & Agriculture Research fundraising strategy and play a lead role in establishing public-private partnerships to support innovative food and agriculture research.

 Previously, Bullion served as Development Director at Produce for Better Health Foundation, where she galvanized support for the national health campaign Fruits & Veggies – More Matters and partnered with the Centers for Disease Control and Prevention to amplify the message.